Courtney Miller

 this is called manifesting

 Hi, welcome!
-I'm a second-year Software Engineering Ph.D. student at Carnegie Mellon co-advised by Bogdan Vasilescu and Christian Kästner.
-My primary research interests are open source sustainability, empirical software engineering research, and developer productivity, coordination, and communication.
+I'm a 4th year Ph.D. student in the School of Computer Science at Carnegie Mellon University co-advised by Bogdan Vasilescu and Christian Kästner.
+Prior to joining CMU, I graduated from New College of Florida with my BA in Computer Science and Statistics.
+My primary research interests are open source sustainability and supply chain security, empirical software engineering research, and developer productivity, coordination, and communication.
+I am an NSF GRFP Fellow and have two Distinguised Paper Awards at premier venues in software engineering.

 courtneymiller -at- cmu -dot- edu